Improving resilience among the population of North-East Nigeria

-Commissioned by: European Union (EU); German Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Nigerian Ministry of Budget and National Planning

-Overall term: 2016 to 2021
+Overall term: 2016 to 2022

 The living conditions of internally displaced persons, host communities and those returning to their communities of origin in the states of Adamawa and Borno have improved.